axonxai/DS-without-python/README.md

 ## Running the code

 ### Go
-Assuming you're in the `go` directory you can:
+Assuming you're in the `go` directory you can `cd` to the relevant directory for the solution you want and run it.
 ```shell
 $ go mod tidy                       # install the dependencies
 $ go run *.go                       # run the program
 ```
+#### Kmeans
+This implementation uses the `muesli` package, and was partly based on the cluster analysis shown by spatial-go [1].

+#### Random forest
+This implementation is based on the book "Machine Learning with Go" [2].

+#### CNN
+This implementation is based on the tutorial for a simple convolution neural net [3].

 ### Python
 Assuming you're in the `python` directory you can: